-It is estimated that 1 in every 250,000 women with postpartum psychosis commits infanticide [10].
+It is estimated that 1 in every 250,000 women with postpartum psychosis (approximately 4%) commits infanticide [10].
 Any time a new mother is psychotic, the risk of infanticide should be considered.
 There is always a possibility that the mother will incorporate the baby into her delusional thinking, and this will increase the risk of infanticide [2; 3].
-When healthcare professionals are unaware of the symptoms of psychosis and how dangerous the condition is for the mother and her baby, tragedy can occur.
-Psychotic mothers retain little ability to appreciate what they are doing; some may kill their infants unwittingly in a state of confusion, when out of touch with reality [13].
+When health-care professionals are unaware of the symptoms of psychosis and how dangerous the condition is for the mother and her baby, tragedy can occur.
+Individuals with psychosis retain little ability to appreciate what they are doing; some may kill their infants unwittingly in a state of confusion, when out of touch with reality [13].